McKenna offering $2B in low-carbon project funding to most, not all, provinces

 Share via Email

+The first is a $600-million pool for industry and public sector projects, doled out on the basis of project merit.

-Manitoba and Saskatchewan, neither of which has signed the Pan Canadian Framework on Clean Growth and Climate Change, will not be eligible for any of the money.
+The second is a $1.4-billion per capita fund for provinces and territories that have signed on to the Pan Canadian Framework on Clean Growth and Climate Change.

+Each eligible province will receive a base of $30 million plus a per-capita share of up to $1 billion.

+Manitoba and Saskatchewan, the only two provinces that have not signed on, will only get their share of the funding if they sign up by the end of the year.

+If not, their shares — about $66 million for Manitoba and $62 million for Saskatchewan — will be transferred to the merit-based project pool.
+Industries or public sector organizations in those two provinces can apply for money from that fund.

+The merit fund will have a broad range of eligible projects in areas such as green energy production, forestry, agriculture and lowering emissions.

-The fund was first created in the 2016 federal budget to help provinces fund initiatives which significantly cut greenhouse gases as Canada races to meet its targets under the Paris climate change accord.
+The fund was first created in the 2016 federal budget to help provinces fund initiatives to significantly cut greenhouse gases, part of Canada's race to meet its targets under the Paris climate change accord.

 Canada must cut almost 200 million tonnes of emissions by 2030 to meet its target of reducing greenhouse gases to 30 per cent below 2005 levels.
 That's the equivalent of taking more than twice as many cars off Canada's roads as are even in the country.